Marguerite Thibert: Correspondence Committee on Women's Work

 Throughout her life as a feminist activist, Thibert had close ties to many feminist and women's organizations.
 In particular, she had close relations with Émilie Gourd and Anna Boschek who were members of the Correspondence Committee on Women's Work.

 During the late 1930s, Thibert contributed to the organization by ensuring that vast collections of documents did not disappear in the face of the rise of fascism in Europe at the time.
 This included her own articles and reports, letters that she had received, copies of letters she had sent and archival treasures.
 These documents highlighted significant issues that otherwise could have been lost in the face of fascist ideology.

 Moreover, Thibert ensured and directed the development of an extensive network between the ILO and the committee during the 1930s.
 In addition, she developed relations between the committee and the governments of Canada and the United States during the years of World War II, when she was stationed in Montreal.
 She worked hard, together with members of the committee, to ensure that the political and social gains for women on the home front would not disappear after the end of the war.

 In light of societal changes in Europe during the late 1930s, Thibert's views also evolved from pacifism to anti-fascism.
 She was a popular woman at the time amongst the Jewish and Social Democratic women on the committee as she devoted herself to providing aid and assistance to victims of fascism in Europe.
-These included Emmy Freundlich, Käthe Leichter and Fanny Blatny.
-Thibert successfully managed to help Emmy Freundlich and Fanny Blatny to safety, but despite her efforts, Käthe Leichter was executed in the Ravensbrück concentration camp in 1942.
+These included Emmy Freundlich, Käthe Leichter and Fanni Blatny.
+Thibert successfully managed to help Emmy Freundlich and Fanni Blatny to safety, but despite her efforts, Käthe Leichter was executed in the Ravensbrück concentration camp in 1942.